 Immigration Checkpoints issuing Visa on Arrival

-You can get Visa on Arrival if you are arriving by air, by sea or by land border crossings from Laos, Myanmar, Cambodia, Malaysia.
+You can get Visa on Arrival if you are arriving to Thailand by air, by sea or by land through border crossings from Laos, Myanmar, Cambodia, Malaysia.
 For detailed information check the list of International airports, harbours and land border crossings where you can get Visa on Arrival.

 Suvarnabhumi Airport (BKK) is the main travel hub of Thailand so there’s a big chance that you will enter the country and start your Thailand trip at the main airport of Bangkok.
-There is usually a queue at Visa on Arrival counters which can mean a wait up to one and a half hour (if few flights from Visa on Arrival eligible countries like China and India just arrived).
+There is usually a queue at Visa on Arrival counters which can mean a wait up to one and a half hour (if few flights from Thailand Visa on Arrival eligible countries like China and India just arrived).
 A fast track counter gives you an option to jump the queue for an additional fee of 200 THB.

-If you need to change cash for paying Visa on Arrival fee, at currency exchange booths in the hall before Visa on Arrival counters change only the amount needed for paying the fee as you can get much better currency exchange rates at Suvarnabhumi Airport.
+If you need to change cash for paying your Thailand Visa on Arrival fees, change only the amount needed for paying the fee at currency exchange booths in the hall before Visa on Arrival counters as you can get much better currency exchange rates at Suvarnabhumi Airport.
 For detailed information and more tips on getting Visa on Arrival at BKK airport check How to Get Thailand Visa on Arrival at Bangkok’s Suvarnabhumi Airport.

 Your country is not listed here?
-It might be that you can use Free Visa-Exempt Stay.
+It might be that you can use Thailand free visa-exempt stay.